DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_IV.md

-## Exercise 3, continued -- those changes and additions...
+## Exercise 3, continued -- Let's list those changes and additions...

+* Unit observations: there are multiple different spellings and abbreviations for the same units.
+*  * aefasef

 ## Exercise 4: Add new variable.